 Minimizes Urinary Tract Infections

-This tells you the percentage of patients who sustained a urinary tract infection.
-Urinary tract infections are routinely the result of facilities with lower levels of hygiene.
-Better hygiene protocols can reduce the number likelihood of residents sustaining infections.
-Note that this statistic is sometimes skewed by the fact that facilities have different reporting standards for urinary tract infections.
+This indicates the percentage of residents that have had a urinary tract infection.
+Urinary tract infections are often caused by lower quality nursing care.
+Better nursing care can reduce the number likelihood of residents sustaining infections.
+Note that this metric is sometimes skewed by the fact that nursing homes have incongruent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication